New Year's Black Eyed Peas with Homemade Smoked Bacon

-Place the belly and any excess cure in a large zip top plastic bag.
-Place plastic bag in a roasting pan on the bottom shelf of your refrigerator.
+Place the belly and any excess cure in a large zip-top plastic bag.
+Place the plastic bag in a roasting pan on the bottom shelf of your refrigerator.
 Cure the belly for 5 days, turning it over once each day.

 Lay the pork belly directly on the grill grate.
 Smoke the pork belly until bronzed and firm, 2 to 3 hours.
-The internal temperature should read 150 degrees F when an instant read thermometer is inserted into the thickest part of the meat.
+The internal temperature should read 150℉ when an instant-read thermometer is inserted into the thickest part of the meat.

-For the Black-Eyed Peas: When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
-Set the temperature to 350 degrees F and preheat, lid closed, for 10 to 15 minutes.
+For the Black-Eyed Peas: When ready to cook, set the Traeger to 350℉ and preheat, lid closed for 15 minutes.

 Heat a large Dutch oven or cast-iron pot over medium heat.
-Cut bacon slan into large chunks and place in Dutch oven.
-Cook, stirring often, until bacon is starting to brown on all sides.
+Cut bacon slab into large chunks and place in Dutch oven.
+Cook, stirring often until bacon is starting to brown on all sides.